-- Cafeteria - Breakfast and lunch will be provided to all students at nominal cost.
-A monthly menu is available on the Muhlenberg School District website.
-For students who bring their lunches to school, milk and other items are available as supplements - Recess Research clearly indicates that exercise stimulates thinking and learning.
+- Recess K-4 Research clearly indicates that exercise stimulates thinking and learning.
 All students will be expected to participate in outdoor recess unless the temperatures drop below freezing or there is precipitation.
 If a child is to stay indoors during a recess period, we must have a written request from a physician. - CE Cole Chorus and Band CE Cole chorus and band is open to fourth, fifth, and sixth grade students who are interested in singing with a large group.
 Basic vocal skills, including some harmony, are covered.
 Rehearsals are held during the school day.
 Students who are in good academic standing may miss content area subjects to participate in chorus.
 Students slipping below good academic standing will need to miss chorus to bring grades and/or performance back up to standard.
 Information regarding the starting dates for the rehearsals will be provided.
 A letter of permission will be sent home with all students.

-Pupil Evaluation -
+Pupil Evaluation

-- MEC Students will be evaluated on a 4 point scale: - 0 Unable to access (not enough work/data to determine whether or not a student has mastered a skill) - 1 Does not yet meet grade level standards - 2 Beginning to demonstrate and apply grade level standards - 3 Demonstrates and applies grade level standards - 4 Consistently demonstrates, at or above, grade level standards - CE Cole students will be evaluated on a percentage scale for core subject areas of Language Arts, Math, Science, and Social Studies.
+- MEC Students will be evaluated on a 4 point scale: - 0 Unable to access (not enough work/data to determine whether or not a student has mastered a skill) - 1 Does not yet meet grade level standards - 2 Beginning to demonstrate and apply grade level standards - 3 Demonstrates and applies grade level standards - 4 Consistently demonstrates, at or above, grade level standards - CE Cole students will be evaluated on a percentage scale for core subject areas of Language Arts, Math, and Science.
 Special area classes will be evaluated on a 4 point scale.